apache/nuttx/configs/sama5d3x-ek/README.txt

       2013-9-19:  OHCI works correctly with EHCI.
 EHCI will handle high-speed device connections; full- and low-speed device connections will be handed-off to the OHCI HCD.

+      UDPHS
+      2013-9-23: The exports AT25 (or RAM disk) works fine with Linux but does not bring up Windows Explorer with Windows.
+No idea why yet.

   hello:
     This configuration directory, performs the (almost) simplest of all